adambard/learnxinyminutes-docs/swift.html.markdown

 // MARK: Control Flow
 //

-/* ~~Condition statements support "where" clauses, which can be used to help provide conditions on optional values.
+// Condition statements support "," (comma) clauses, which can be used
+// to help provide conditions on optional values.
-   Both the assignment and the "where" clause must pass.~~ */
-// Where clauses are no longer used to conjoin Boolean expressions with conditional binding.
-// This fixes user confusion issues and addresses a problem where Boolean conditions need to be
-// attached to arbitrary bindings.
-So, now you need use comma instead. let someNumber = Optional<Int>(7) if let num = someNumber, num > 3 {
+// Both the assignment and the "," clause must pass. let someNumber = Optional<Int>(7) if let num = someNumber, num > 3 {
     print("num is greater than 3")